ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 {@snippet framework/ui/ui-textarea}

 A textarea is a component for inserting long blocks of text.
 You can specify the visible height of the component using the {@link module:ui/textarea/textareaview~TextareaView#minRows `minRows`} property.
 Specify the {@link module:ui/textarea/textareaview~TextareaView#minRows `maxRows`} property if you don't want the component to exceed a certain height.
 Textarea dimensions don't need to be set in stone, and you can allow users to change them with the {@link module:ui/textarea/textareaview~TextareaView#resize `resize`} option.
-By default, the property is set to `none`, and resizing is not allowed.
+By default, the property is set to `'none'`, and resizing is not allowed.

 ```js
 import { TextareaView } from '@ckeditor/ckeditor5-ui';